mrmacright/Book-Of-The-Dead/README.md

 # Book of the Dead Mac

 Book of the Dead is an older high-fidelity HDRP environment project from Unity Technologies, originally created as a tutorial and based on the Book of the Dead real-time cinematic.
 While it still demonstrates advanced lighting, dense foliage, and photorealistic materials, it no longer represents the best example of modern HDRP workflows.
-This version has been updated and optimised to run natively on modern M-series Macs using recent versions of macOS and Unity.
+This version has been updated and optimised to run natively on modern M-series Macs using recent versions of macOS and Unity 6.

 **[DOWNLOAD LATEST RELEASE HERE](xx)**